thatdogmachine/goose/documentation/docs/guides/local-models/recommended-models.md

 ## Configuring Goose

-We [remember](../../../../goose/docs/guides/config-file) our configuration file is at `~/.config/goose/config.yaml`
+We __[remember](../config-file)__ our configuration file is at `~/.config/goose/config.yaml`

-And that if we choose to, we can set all required configuration at the root of that file.
-The specific values to add there being:
+And that if we choose to, we can set all these configuration values for Ollama use at the root of that file.
+If doing so, the specific values to set there being:
 ```
 OLLAMA_TIMEOUT: 1800
 GOOSE_TOOLSHIM: true